openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-common.rst

 Modifying an existing recipe can consist of the following:

--  Creating the append file
+- :ref:`kernel-dev/kernel-dev-common:creating the append file`

--  Applying patches
+- :ref:`kernel-dev/kernel-dev-common:applying patches`

--  Changing the configuration
+- :ref:`kernel-dev/kernel-dev-common:changing the configuration`

 Before modifying an existing recipe, be sure that you have created a minimal, custom layer from which you can work.
 See the "`Creating and